Small rainbow cliques in randomly perturbed dense graphs: Rainbow copies of

 \item $\phi \in \{6, 7\}$ and $\gamma' = 2$.
 These values of $\phi$ and $\gamma'$ imply that $\beta' = 0$.\,\, It follows by Claim~\ref{claim:first-edge-step-K5} that the only non-standard step in this case is an edge-step with two missing edges.
-Therefore, all rainbow copies of $K_4$ intersect in an edge (in fact, they intersect in at least two adjacent edges, implying that they intersect in a triangle). \end{enumerate}
+Therefore, all rainbow copies of $K_4$ intersect in an edge (in fact, they intersect in at least two adjacent edges due to the optimality of the sequence, implying that they intersect in a triangle). \end{enumerate}